Trying to fix a corrupted hard drive on your Mac?

-Now that you’re done backing up your files, we can go troubleshoot the issue with your hard drive.
-The steps for recovering and restoring your backed-up files will be listed below at the end of the article.
+Now that you’re done backing up your files, we can troubleshoot the issue with your hard drive.
+The steps for troubleshooting your hard drive issues will be listed below in the article.

 Every time you use a third-party tool to scan and recover files, you risk overwriting your drive or even making the corruption worse.
 Whenever you’re recovering data, the main thing to avoid is overwriting the data on the drive you’re recovering from.

 So, creating a byte-by-byte backup and then scanning that instead is a surefire way to preserve your original files and scan the new backup without fear of losing your data.

 The benefits to backing up your files and then scanning your backup include:

 - ✅ Keeping the integrity of your original files.

 - ✅ Having a backup with all your data.

 - ✅ Having a backup you can scan repeatedly without fear of something bad happening to your data.

 This way, even if your original disk is corrupted, you don’t have to worry about having only one chance to recover your files.

 - First off, go ahead and download Disk Drill into your Mac and install the program.